SharePoint/sp-dev-docs/docs/embedded/concepts/security-and-compliance.md

 Several scenarios supported by DLP today need user interaction that isn’t natively supported by SharePoint Embedded.
 For instance, based on its configuration, a DLP policy that prevents external sharing may allow end users to provide a business justification to override the policy.
 The client app that renders this DLP-flagged file item will need to support such user interactions.

 Policy tips are shown today for files hosted in SharePoint Online so that users are kept informed about DLP-flagged file items and corresponding restrictions.
-Similarly, for policy tips to be displayed for files hosted in SharePoint Embedded, the client app can opt to provide additional support by utilizing the existing Graph APIs for this purpose.
+Similarly, for policy tips to be displayed for files hosted in SharePoint Embedded, the client app can choose to provide additional support by utilizing the existing Graph APIs for this purpose.

 ## Security Features